 Another reason is the adaptation of voice search to mobile.
 58% of voice search users are on mobile devices.
 Voice search constitute 20% of all mobile searches.
 Since mobile technology itself is growing, it only makes sense that voice search, closely tied to mobile technology, increases too.

-How Voice Search is Changing Digital Marketing
+How is Voice Search Changing Digital Marketing?

 The Voice Search revolution is creating huge impacts on digital marketing.
 This includes those in the E-commerce world as well as those in the services industry.